New EU GMP Directive published

 Article 3 – Inspection

 This article gives a manufacturing site’s Regulatory Authority the right to inspect it.
-There is no major change here, other than a new mention of specific requirements for manufacturers of Advanced Therapy Medicinal Products.There is though a new requirement added for the Regulatory Authorities themselves, as they now must have a “properly designed quality system that shall be complied with by inspectorates’ personnel and management”.
+So there is no major change here, other than a new mention of specific requirements for manufacturers of Advanced Therapy Medicinal Products.There is though a new requirement added for the Regulatory Authorities themselves, as they now must have a “properly designed quality system that shall be complied with by inspectorates’ personnel and management”.
 In other words, the inspectors must work within a formal quality system themselves.

 Article 13 – Complaints and product recall

-The title of the Article has reverted back to what is used to be.
+The title of the Article reverts back to what is used to be.
 When Directive 2003/94/EC was updated the Article was enhanced to cover “Complaints, product recall and emergency unblinding”.
 As emergency unblinding is related to Investigational Medicinal Products, then it is logical that this part of the Article should be removed.
 However, they have missed a trick here, as the corresponding Chapter of EU GMP (Chapter 8) was updated in March 2015 and is called “Complaints, Quality Defects and Product Recalls”.
 The Quality Defects aspect of the Chapter goes into much more detail with regards to Root-Cause Analysis, CAPAs, Investigation and Decision-making, yet none of this is mentioned in the Article itself.
 This is a shame I think.

 Article 15 – Labelling